 In December 2018, we acquired a 25.5% equity interest in Yitian Xindong with a consideration of RMB144.1 million and started to consolidate Yitian Xindong in our financial statements since December 28, 2018.
 In March 2019, we acquired another 25.5% equity interest in Yitian Xindong with a consideration of RMB144.1 million and held a total of 51.0% equity interest in and a 51.0% voting rights of Yitian Xindong and continued to consolidate Yitian Xindong's financial statements.
-In May 2020, we sold all of our equity interests in Yitian Xindong to other investors for a total price of RMB313.6 million in cash.
+In May 2020, we sold all of our equity interest in Yitian Xindong to other investors for a total price of RMB313.6 million in cash.
 The disposal of Yitian Xindong was qualified for reporting as a "discontinued operation" in our financial statements.
 See "Item 5.
 Operating and Financial Review and Prospects - Overview" for further details on the relevant accounting treatment.

-We hold 50% of the equity interests in Beijing Fenghuang Tianbo Network Technology Co., Ltd., or Tianbo.
+We hold 50% of the equity interest in Beijing Fenghuang Tianbo Network Technology Co., Ltd., or Tianbo.
 Before April 2019, as we had significant influence over financial and operating decision-making, we accounted for the 50% equity interest by using the equity method of accounting.
-On April 1, 2019, we obtained control over Tianbo and consolidated Tianbo starting from April 1, 2019 as we and other shareholders of Tianbo agreed to make certain revisions to the articles of association of Tianbo, which granted us the voting power to decide Tianbo's significant financial and operating decisions at both the shareholder level and the board level, to accelerate the development of our real estate vertical and to further bolster the development of our real estate vertical and to create more synergies on Tianbo's new business, with the equity interest in Tianbo of 50% unchanged.
-At the same time, we agreed with other shareholders of Tianbo and would provide free advertising resources to Tianbo as consideration to gain control over Tianbo.
+On April 1, 2019, we obtained control over Tianbo and consolidated Tianbo starting from April 1, 2019.
 Tianbo is principally engaged in operation of the real estate vertical and sales of real estate advertisements for us.